alfunx/.dotfiles/README.md

 ## Additional commands

-Instead of the alias provided before you can use following function. `listall` will show all tracked files, `listtree` will show those files in a tree format.
+Instead of the alias provided above, you can use following function. `listall` will show all tracked files, `listtree` will show those files in a tree format.
 You may need to use a pager for these commands.